SimeonHristov99/morphological_reconstruction/README.md

 ## Plan of attack

 - [ ] Research - gain understanding of the task at hand.
+  - [X] Read and add review of *Understanding Morphological Image Processing and Its Operations*.
+  - [ ] Read and add review of chapter 6 from the book *Morphological Image Analysis, Principles and Applications*.
+  - [ ] Read and add review of chapter 12 from the book *Morphological Image Analysis, Principles and Applications*.
-  - [ ] Read *Morphological Reconstruction*.
+  - [ ] Read and add review of *Morphological Reconstruction*.
-  - [ ] Read *Efficient Morphological Reconstruction: A Downhill Filter*.
+  - [ ] Read and add review of *Efficient Morphological Reconstruction: A Downhill Filter*.
-  - [ ] Read *How To Make Geodesic Dilation And Erosion In Morphology*.
+  - [ ] Read and add review of *How To Make Geodesic Dilation And Erosion In Morphology*.
-  - [ ] Read *Morphological Grayscale Reconstruction in Image Analysis: Applications and Efficient Algorithms*.
+  - [ ] Read and add review of *Morphological Grayscale Reconstruction in Image Analysis: Applications and Efficient Algorithms*.
   - [ ] Explore the API of scikit-image.
 - [ ] Design an MVP.
 - [ ] Based on MVP extend this list with new tasks.